 N. Maran

 N. Ratnakumar

-Mole-time Director

 M. Selvakumaran

 Guardian George

 V. Chandrasekaran

+Meena Guardian

 Managing Director

 Whole-time Director

-Whole-time Director

 Chief Financial Officer

+Meena Guardian

-Meena Guardian Wife of Mr. Guardian George
+Wife of Mr. Guardian George

 Non-executive independent director Balakrishnan

 Note: The above details of names of related party and nature of relationship have been determined by the company to the extent information is available with the company.